News Intel launches Lunar Lake: claims Arm-beating battery life, world’s fastest mobile CPU cores

 Splendid

 The Core Ultra 9 288V, has a nearly identical looking spec sheet to the Core Ultra 5 268V.
 That extra GPU core and minor clock boost might make their top tier product perform at best around 20% better than entry level in Integrated-graphics tier games, maybe 10% better elsewhere.
-It will probably more significantly better at post-boost multi-core workloads that you really shouldn't be running on an ultrabook, thanks only to its much higher TDP.
-It might even have worse battery life.
+It will probably be more significantly better at post-boost multi-core workloads (the kind you really shouldn't want to run on an ultrabook), thanks only to its much higher TDP.
+But, it might even have worse battery life.

 They didn't even bother (or couldn't) to give it an extra boost in memory capacity.
 32GB is not enough when you consider they expect this processor to be in $2000+ laptops.